 Breast cancer, or the fear of breast cancer, can be so overwhelming that it becomes difficult to have rational discussions or take appropriate, sensible actions.
 In addition, with all of the available diagnostic procedures and therapies, it can be confusing and difficult to decide which type of medicine or treatment is best.
 And, helping people you love to be active and informed healthcare consumers can be equally frustrating.
 The important part is for your mother to get properly diagnosed.
 If the lump is, in fact, a tumor, a biopsy is the only way to confirm the diagnosis of cancer.

-It is highly recommended that your mother obtain out a second opinion from a provider of Western medicine.
+It is highly recommended that your mother obtain out a second opinion from a provider of conventional medicine.
 Although most lumps that women find in their breasts are not cancerous — they are usually fibro-cystic masses or cysts (fluid filled sacs) — all lumps found in or around the breast need further evaluation by a health care professional.
 Breast lumps can be properly evaluated through techniques such as diagnostic mammography, breast ultrasound, and biopsy.
 During a biopsy, a small sample of tissue from the lump is removed with a small needle or wire, and examined.
 If cancer is detected, or if the cells are questionable, further tests will be conducted to determine which procedures and treatments would work best.

 Through this stressful time, it is important to speak with your mom about her choices, and share with her the information you receive.
 That being said, it is important that you recognize that your mom has the final call in this decision.
 While you can share with her your concerns and the information you've found, the choice to pursue biomedical or alternative treatments, or no treatments at all, is hers.
 With cancer, particularly when you are not the patient, it is often most difficult to understand that you — despite your best efforts — cannot control the situation, nor its outcome; you can only control how you respond.
 Remember, it is okay to feel frustrated and confused during this tough time, but don't forget to share your unconditional love and support as well.